openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/tokenizers.rst

 **OpenVINO Tokenizers** is an OpenVINO extension and a Python library designed to streamline tokenizer conversion for seamless integration into your projects.
 With OpenVINO Tokenizers you can:

 * Add text processing operations to OpenVINO.
-Both tokenizer and detokenizer are OpenVINO models, meaning that you can work with them as with any regular model: read, compile, save, and other.
+Both tokenizer and detokenizer are OpenVINO models, meaning that you can work with them as with any regular model: read, compile, save, etc.

 * Perform tokenization and detokenization without third-party dependencies.

-* Convert Hugging Face tokenizers into OpenVINO model tokenizer and detokenizer for efficient deployment of deep learning pipelines across varied environments.
+* Convert Hugging Face tokenizers into OpenVINO model tokenizer and detokenizer for efficient deployment across different environments.
+See the `conversion example <https://github.com/openvinotoolkit/openvino_tokenizers?tab=readme-ov-file#convert-huggingface-tokenizer>`__ for more details.

 * Combine OpenVINO models into a single model.
 Recommended for specific models, like classifiers or RAG Embedders, where both tokenizer and a model are used once in each pipeline inference.
 For more information, see the `OpenVINO Tokenizers Notebook <https://github.com/openvinotoolkit/openvino_notebooks/blob/master/notebooks/openvino-tokenizers/openvino-tokenizers.ipynb>`__.

 * Add greedy decoding pipeline to text generation model.

 * Use TensorFlow models, such as TensorFlow Text MUSE model.
+See the `MUSE model inference example <https://github.com/openvinotoolkit/openvino_tokenizers?tab=readme-ov-file#tensorflow-text-integration>`__ to learn more.
+Note that TensorFlow integration requires additional conversion extensions to work with string tensor operations like StringSplit, StaticRexexpReplace, StringLower, and others.

+Supported Tokenizers
+#####################

 .. note::

    OpenVINO Tokenizers can be inferred **only** on a CPU device.

-Supported Tokenizers
-#####################

 .. list-table::
    :widths: 30 25 20 20